prosody-events/prosody/prosody/README.md

 5. After processing, the latest processed offset for the key is updated.
 6. Periodically, the `PartitionManager` collects the latest processed offsets from all its key queues.
 7. The Prosody Consumer commits these offsets back to Kafka, ensuring at-least-once message processing semantics.
+8. If a partition's queues become full, that specific partition is paused until the backlog is processed.

 Throughout this flow, OpenTelemetry is used to create and propagate distributed traces, allowing for end-to-end visibility of message processing across different services.

 This architecture allows Prosody to achieve high throughput by processing different partitions and keys concurrently, while still maintaining strict ordering for messages with the same key.
-It also provides backpressure management by limiting the number of in-flight messages per key and partition through bounded queues.
+It also provides backpressure management by limiting the number of in-flight messages per key and partition through bounded queues and selective partition pausing.